1995parham/dotfiles/README.md

 git clone https://github.com/1995parham/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./start.sh env && ./install.sh
 ```

-This will clone the repository into your home directory (`~/.dotfiles`), and run the `start.sh env` script to install required tools and then run `install.sh` script to
+This will clone the repository into your home directory (`~/.dotfiles`), and run the `start.sh env` script to install
+required tools and then run `install.sh` script to
 create symbolic links between the `dotfiles` and their expected locations in your home directory.

-After that, you set `zsh` as your default terminal:
+After that, you can set `zsh` as your default terminal (you can use bash too, there is no hard requirement to use `zsh`):

 ```bash
 sudo chsh $USER -s /bin/zsh
 ```

-Run `start.sh font` script to install useful fonts:
+Run `start.sh font` script to install useful fonts (obviously on a desktop system):

 ```bash
 ./start.sh font